Bridge and tunnel: Comparisons

 "Bridge and tunnel" was later adopted in San Francisco in reference to party-goers who live outside San Francisco, as a reference to this original usage.
 Residents of the Peninsula and South Bay take commuter trains (Caltrain or BART, each of which has several tunnels) and freeways (I-280 and US 101, which do not) to visit city hot-spots but do not actually live in San Francisco.
 Residents from the East Bay typically drive or take a bus across the Bay Bridge (and Yerba Buena Tunnel) to reach San Francisco, or take BART through the Transbay Tube.
 The commute into San Francisco from Marin County also involves a bridge (the Golden Gate) and the Robin Williams Tunnel.

+In Vancouver, British Columbia, Canada, the term is broadly used to refer to residents of the city's suburbs elsewhere in the Metro Vancouver Regional District.
+With the exception of a handful of municipalities which share the Burrard Peninsula with the City of Vancouver, most of the region's population must travel by either the Massey Tunnel or one of Metro Vancouver's 20+ bridges - examples include Surrey and Richmond.
+Although the outer cities are rapidly developing and becoming more dense, this term is still sometimes used pejoratively by those living in Vancouver proper.

 In Southern California, the term "909er" (a reference to area code 909) has come to have a similar, derogatory meaning for people coming from areas inland of Los Angeles, Orange County, and Riverside County, which historically had the 909 area code.

 The term has been adopted in Boston to refer to young people who reside outside of Boston's core neighborhoods of Back Bay, Bay Village, Beacon Hill, Leather District, South End, North End, and the West End.
 Given Boston's natural and manmade geography, individuals from other neighborhoods in Boston must access the city's social center via one of the various bridges or tunnels that lead into central Boston.

 In Southern Ontario, the term "905er" (a reference to Area Code 905) has come to have a similar meaning for the suburb area surrounding Toronto-proper, including areas such as York Region, Pickering, and Oshawa.